 It depends on your eligibility.
 It is a very complicated question as each student and their situation is unique.
 We will not know until we have completed your financial aid review.
 Once we have determined your eligibility, you will be notified.

 5. I need to drop my class (es), what effect will this have on my financial aid?

 Before you make this decision, please read our Conditions of Award and Satisfactory Academic Progress (SAP) information first.
 Then, if you have questions, please contact the financial aid office.
 If you do decide to withdraw, please contact the Health Professions Service Center at firstname.lastname@example.org.

 6. What if I need to change my enrollment to less than full-time after my aid has disbursed?

 7. How do I change my address and contact information?

 If you move or change your contact information, advise financial aid in writing immediately.
-Additionally, you must change your contact information on the Student Kiosk or contact Enrollment Services, if for some reason your address does not stay corrected, at 425.388.9219.
+Additionally, you must change your contact information on your MyEvCC Student Portal page or contact Enrollment Services, if for some reason your address does not stay corrected, at 425.388.9219.

 8. I have a student loan for one quarter, why did I only receive part of my loan?

 9. I am a first-time college student and have taken out a student loan.
 Why do I have to wait 30 days before my loan funds will disburse?

 Federal regulations require that we place a 30-day delay on the disbursement of loan funds for first-time college students.
 Once the funds have been disbursed to the college, you should receive your check in approximately ten (10) business days.